BlimblimCFT/CPP-Learning/README.md

-# C/C++ for OOP
+# C/C++ and OOP

-This is a repository to save the exercises I did for OOP class
+This is a repository to save the exercises I did to practice C/C++ and some exercises to OOP class and studies.